How Do I Choose the Right Screed for Me?

-We’ve got screeds that are dry from a matter of hours to months, so depending on the thickness of the screed, you could be looking at 3 months for a typical screed to dry and ready to accept the floor coverings.
-That being said one thing to consider, is you can put a liquid DPM on top of the screed but it would be far more cost effective to start out with a fast drying screed in the first place.
+We’ve got screeds that are dry from a matter of hours to months, so depending on the thickness of the screen, you could be looking at 3 months for a typical screed to dry and ready to accept the floor coverings.
+That being said one thing to consider, is you can put a liquid DPM on top of the screen but it would be far more cost-effective to start out with a fast drying screed in the first place.

 When can you actually walk on it?

 When thinking of laying screed, remember that there’s light foot traffic and then there’s full site traffic ( would always need to be protected until it is actually covered).
 Generally, the levelling screeds are not wearing surfaces so if they’re not protected over a period of time, they can get damaged.

 We can provide products where you can walk on the screed in a matter of hours.
 A traditional screed may take longer depending on the on the site conditions.
 In terms of the temperatures, it could be around 5 days to before it is fit to accept full traffic.

 It could be longer to get full site traffic, rather than light foot traffic and so it could be take up to 24 hours for certain products while it could be anything from 3 to 7 days for traditional screeds.
 It’s important to decide when do you need to traffic and when you need all the tradespeople on the surface of that screed working.

 Loading of the best screed